Some history of the Horse and Jockey

-As one of the area's principal inns, during the mid-19th century the Horse and Jockey Inn hosted many agricultural sales where auctioneers would sell livestock, horses and farming implements.
+As one of the principal inns of the locality, the Horse and Jockey Inn hosted many agricultural sales during which auctioneers would sell livestock, horses and farming implements.
 These sales would be held at particular times of the farming season or when a farm itself was being sold or disposed.
 Breeders, farmers and horse dealers would descend upon the Horse and Jockey, muddy boots and all, sup some ale, enjoy a late breakfast before bidding took place on land surrounding the old tavern.
 At other times, auctions took place at the Horse and Jockey for crops grown at nearby smallholdings such as Little Fulford Farm and Tanner Green Farm.
 I have also seen sale notices for wheat grown at Selly Green Farm at Beoley.
 When Thomas Morgan left Hayes Farm in 1863 there was a two-day sale at the Horse and Jockey where the entire stock, agricultural implements and household furniture was auctioned.

-All this agricultural business is a far cry from more recent times where the building merely acts as a retail outlet for the Fayre and Square and Wacky Warehouse brands.
+All this agricultural business is a far cry from more recent times where the building merely acted as a retail outlet for the Fayre and Square and Wacky Warehouse brands.
 These were once operated by the Spirit Group, a branch of Punch Taverns, and was largely within former Allied Domecq public houses.
-All very logical when one considers that, during the inter-war and post-war years, the Horse and Jockey Inn was operated by the Holt Brewery when the firm enjoyed some autonomy from Ansell's Brewery.
+All very logical when one considers that, during the inter-war and post-war years, the Horse and Jockey Inn was operated by the Holt Brewery Company when the firm enjoyed some autonomy from Ansell's.

 This photograph of the Horse and Jockey shows the pub's extended frontage along the old turnpike road passing over the River Cole.
-If you check out the building plan below you can see that the main trading area of the pub was on the right, where a bar and smoke room flanked the passageway from the front door.
-Like most pubs of this ilk, the main entrance has been moved around the back because most, if not all, patrons arrive by car.
+If you check out the building plan prepared by George Stevens [below] you can see that the main trading area of the pub was on the right, where a bar and smoke room flanked the passageway from the front door.
+Like most pubs of this ilk, the main entrance was been moved around the back because most, if not all, patrons arrived by car.
 The left-hand section of the contemporary pub was fashioned out of the old store and garage, possibly a barn in former times.
 The Horse and Jockey had a large club room above this part of the building.

 The separate rooms no doubt fostered a cosy atmosphere in each of the drinking spaces.
 Note the small servery in the old bar from which drinks were dispensed.
 Customers in the lounge and smoke would probably have been served by a person carrying a tray of drinks from the bar.
 Note also the small toilet accessed by exiting the pub and walking to the next doorway.